Metacarcinus starri: Description

 The oval carapace, nearly straight posterolateral margins, and chelipeds with spiny upper margins are used as the basis for placing the species in Metacarcinus.
 In comparisons of overall morphology, M. starri was noted to be most similar to the living species M. gracils, commonly called the graceful rock crab.
 When published, M. starri was the oldest species of Metacarcinus to be described, being older than M. coosensis, which is known from fossils found in Washington, Oregon, and California.
 It is also the third species of Metacarcinus to be identified from Washington state fossils.
 The age and location indicate a possible Northern Pacific origin for the genus.

 Metacarcinus starri lived and was preserved in strata deposited at depths of 50–70 m, placing them in the lower sublittoral zone.
 The specimens were preserved in concretions found as loose float cobbles along the Strait of Juan de Fuca shoreline and collected at sites B6133 and B6136.
 However the individual cobble matrices match sediments found in the upper Pysht and lower Clallam Formations.
 This species lived with several other crustaceans, including the crab Pinnixa and a mud shrimp of the genus Callianassa.
-The extinct species Branchioplax washingtoniana was formerly though to also occur in the Clallam Formation with M. starri, however with redefinition of the Twin River Group the sediments, B. washingtoniana has been shown to occur in the older Twin River Formation.
+The extinct species Branchioplax washingtoniana was formerly thought to also occur in the Clallam Formation with M. starri, however with redefinition of the Twin River Group the sediments, B. washingtoniana has been shown to occur in the older Twin River Formation.